 GM walks away from stake in electric vehicle maker Nikola

-NEW YORK (AP) — General Motors will not take an initial stake in the electric vehicle company Nikola, which announced Monday that it would scuttle on of its marquee vehicles, an electric and hydrogen-powered pickup that was to be called the Badger.
+NEW YORK (AP) — General Motors will not be taking a stake in the electric vehicle company Nikola which announced Monday that it would scuttle one of its marquee vehicles, an electric and hydrogen-powered pickup that was to be called the Badger.

 Shares of Nikola plunged 21% at the opening bell.

-Nikola on Monday released updated terms between the companies for a supply agreement related to GM’s fuel-cell system , replacing an agreement signed in September.
-That deal would have given GM an 11% stake in Nikola in exchange for engineering and building Nikola’s Badger hydrogen fuel cell and electric pickup truck.
+Nikola on Monday released updated terms between the companies for a supply agreement related to GM’s fuel-cell system, replacing an agreement signed in September.
+That deal would have given GM an 11% stake in Nikola.

+The earlier agreement would have allowed Nikola to use GM’s new battery electric truck underpinnings for the Badger and its fuel cell and battery technology as well.
+But that is no longer part of the agreement.

+With that end of the partnership now gone, Nikola said Monday that it will begin refunding deposits made by customers who wanted first dibs on the company’s pickup truck.

+“In a nutshell, the signing of GM as a partner is a positive but ultimately no ownership/equity stake in Nikola and the billions of R&D potentially now off the table is a major negative blow to the Nikola story,” said Wedbush analyst Dan Ives.
+“This went from a game changer deal for Nikola to a good supply partnership but nothing to write home about.”

-The deal appeared to be in jeopardy in late September GM cast doubt on whether a $2 billion partnership would close as scheduled, saying that the deal has not closed and discussions with Nikola are continuing.
+However, there were tremors under the potential partnership in late September.
+GM cast doubt on whether the $2 billion partnership would close as scheduled, saying that discussions with Nikola were ongoing.

-That announcement came just days after Nikola founder and Chairman Trevor Milton resigned after a Hindenburg Research, a company that’s betting Nikola stock will drop, accused Nikola of Fraud.
+That announcement, which sent Nikola shares sliding, came just days after Nikola founder and Chairman Trevor Milton resigned after a Hindenburg Research, a company that’s betting Nikola stock will drop, accused Nikola of Fraud.
 Nikola denies the allegations and called them misleading.

 Hindenburg said Nikola’s success was an “intricate fraud,” including a video showing a truck rolling downhill to give the impression it was cruising on a highway, and stenciling the words “hydrogen electric” on the side of a vehicle that was actually powered by natural gas.